vmware-tanzu/tanzu-dev-portal/Guide_for_Contributors_New_to_Github.md

 Hi there!
-This guide aims to teach people unfamiliar with Github how to suggest edits to the [Tanzu Agile Practices site](https://tanzu.vmware.com/developer/practices/).
+This guide aims to teach people unfamiliar with GitHub or the Git command line how to suggest edits and submit Pull Requests using only the GitHub Web UI.
+We will use the [Tanzu Agile Practices section](https://tanzu.vmware.com/developer/practices/) for our examples.
 Follow the steps below to get started!

 # Workflow overview